Skip to main content

 Sweden

-There are several instances of track maintenance and engineering works planned by the Swedish national railways (SJ).
+There are several instances of track maintenance and engineering works planned by the Swedish Transport Administration 'Trafikverket'.
 On this page of their website you can find detailed information about current and upcoming track works.
+Swedish Railways (SJ) also maintains their own page regarding these updates.

 Switzerland